UK’s biggest lantern festival to light up Yorkshire

 Dragons the length of three buses and 40,000 light bulbs used to create more than 30 giant handmade lantern displays will illuminate Roundhay Park in Leeds from November 25 to January 2.

 The Magical Lantern Festival Yorkshire will take place at the famous park, covering around 10 acres.
 Tickets go on sale today for the festival which centres around a winding, dramatically lit lantern trail, with displays featuring lanterns as wide as 20m.
-There will also be a separate entertainment area and food village, which is free to enter, with a paid-for outdoor ice rink, Santa’s Grotto, mini fun fair and virtual reality experience.
+There will also be a separate food village, which is free to enter, with paid-for kids’ rides and Santa’s Grotto where tickets can be booked online on the official website.

 The festival – run by Weli Creative – launched in London last winter, attracted more than 110,000 people in six weeks and has been shortlisted for four awards in the upcoming Event Awards including Outdoor Event of The Year, Game Changer, Best Debut Event and Creative Event of The Year.